MobileViews: A Million-scale and Diverse Mobile GUI Dataset: Introduction

-\textbf{Challenges and key techniques.} Collecting mobile screen datasets at scale presents fundamental challenges due to inefficiencies at both the software and hardware levels.
+\textbf{Existing datasets and limitations.} As shown in Table~\ref{tab:ui-dataset-comp}, existing open-source mobile GUI datasets face a critical trade-off between scale and comprehensiveness.
+Rico~\cite{deka2017rico}, proposed in 2017, includes only 63K unique screens at a single screen resolution.
+While AITW~\cite{rawles2023android} contains 2.28M unique screens, it suffers from two key limitations: (1) limited app diversity results in high content similarity (as we will shown in $\S$\ref{sec:dataset-preview}), and (2) the lack of view hierarchies (VHs) hinders fine-grained and accurate screen interpretation in downstream training tasks.
+GUIOdyssey~\cite{lu2025guiodyssey} and AndroidControl~\cite{li2024effectsdatascaleui} provide rich textual annotations but rely on manual construction, leading to prohibitive costs and limited scalability.
+Additionally, most datasets contain only English GUIs and single-resolution screens, lacking the linguistic and visual diversity needed for generalized GUI agents.
+These limitations call for a large-scale and comprehensive mobile GUI dataset built upon a scalable collection pipeline.

-$\bullet$ At the software level, achieving scalable and efficient app traversal across numerous mobile apps is essential, but traditional approaches have notable limitations: (1) Automated tools with simple screen navigation rules~\cite{li2017droidbot,android-monkey} produce low-quality screen data, as they fail to adapt to diverse GUIs and navigation patterns.
-For example, they often get stuck on login or registration pages.
-(2) Datasets manually collected by crowd-sourced annotators~\cite{rawles2023android,deka2017rico} ensure dataset quality but lack scalability.
-Table~\ref{tab:ui-dataset-comp} summarizes the data collection approaches used by the primary mobile screen datasets.
+\textbf{Challenges and key techniques.} Collecting large-scale mobile GUI datasets faces fundamental challenges due to inefficiencies at both the software and hardware levels.

-\textbf{Design\#1: LLM-enhanced automatic app crawler.} To improve app traversal efficiency, we introduce \sys Crawler, which uses fixed interaction rules to handle tedious app operations, with LLMs enhancing its ability to handle complex UI states.
-In this workflow, \sys Crawler first captures the VH of a screen, simplifies it to identify intractable UI components, and interacts with them sequentially.
-When human-predefined triggers occur, such as complex login screens and screen idleness that cannot be handled by the fixed interaction rules, LLMs are used to comprehend current UI states and perform actions to bypass these screens.
-Based on our empirical study of more than 80 popular mobile apps from the Google Play Store, \sys Crawler improved traversal success rates (i.e., without getting blocked on a screen) from 18.6\% to 44.2\% by utilizing LLMs.
-Humans annotators are supplementary and only involved to handle sensitive and necessary operations, such as account registration and captcha verification.
+$\bullet$ At the software level, efficient and scalable traversal across diverse mobile apps is essential, yet current solutions do not fully address this requirement.
+(1) Static rule-based GUI navigation tools~\cite{li2017droidbot,android-monkey} often yield low-quality screen data, as they struggle to adapt to complex GUI contexts and diverse navigation patterns.
+For instance, they frequently get stuck on login pages or intrusive pop-ups.
+(2) Most existing large mobile GUI datasets~\cite{deka2017rico,rawles2023android,li2024effectsdatascaleui,lu2025guiodyssey} are manually collected to ensure high quality, as shown in Table~\ref{tab:ui-dataset-comp}.
+However, such manual collection process is not scalable due to the substantial human labor required.